jacob-gardiner/customer-manager/README.md

 # customer-manager
-A basic customer management application created with Laravel
+A basic customer management application created with Laravel to demonstrate CRUD functionalty.

 ### Login/Register